Colbie Caillat: Artistry

 Caillat has a contralto vocal range.
-Her music has been described as either pop or country.
+Her music has been described as pop with elements of country.
 According to Apple Music, Caillat is best known for offering the folk-pop genre a 21st-century sound, although her music has also been described as pop-soul.
 Jill Renae Hicks of the Columbia Daily Tribune described her music as "sunny", frequently characterized by "beachy, ray-soaked tunes filled with bouncy guitars and upbeat percussion ... fronted by the singer’s California-drawl alto".
 Reuters found her style to be reminiscent of female musicians from the late-1970s, namely Karla Bonoff and Nicolette Larson, and considers her timbre and tone to be similar to that of Sheryl Crow.
 She has experimented with genres such as rock, hip-hop, country, R&B, and dance music, particularly on her fifth studio album Gypsy Heart.
 A writer for The Plain Dealer theorized that jazz influences are evident in the singer's "proclivity for pseudo-scatting".

 According to several publications, Caillat was arguably the first successful music artist to be discovered on MySpace.
 Some journalists nicknamed her the "Queen of Myspace" due to her popularity on the platform.
 Caillat considers herself a songwriter first and foremost.
 She described songwriting as "this amazing therapy that you can do on your own, and people can relate to the songs that you write".
 She has said she enjoys writing in bathrooms due to their echoey acoustics, which allow her to sing softer than she would otherwise.
 She called Jason Reeves her favorite person to write with, and has frequently co-written with Kara DioGuardi, Toby Gad and Jason Mraz.
 The singer's lyrics have discussed themes such as self-empowerment, with the writer mentioning that her lyrics "all have a level of deftness ... that goes light years beyond the typical fare of I love you, and such".
 Reviewing a 2008 concert, a writer for Reuters called her songwriting underwhelming and generic.

 Caillat has spoken about suffering from stage fright earlier in her career, an experience she wrote about in her song "One Fine Line".
 She was promoted in the press as a shy "online sensation who suffered from a fair share of stage fright".
 Critics such as Brian Passey of The Spectrum noticed she had overcome her stage fright by 2017.